What is a BOC 3 and Do I Need One?

 FMCSA Regulation 49 CFR Part 366 details more about the Designation of Process Agents by Motor Carriers and Brokers.

-You must have a BOC-3 designation of process agent in each state you operate in.
-That means that if you operate in Texas, Louisiana, Oklahoma, and Arkansas, you’ll need a BOC-3 agent in each state.
+You must have a process agent in each state you operate in.
+That means that if you operate in Texas, Louisiana, Oklahoma, and Arkansas, you’ll need a process agent in each of those states.

 Note: FCCR will cover you in all 50 states.